-The operating premise in the “Natural Balance” approach is that horses in the wild have short toes, and fairly upright feet, and that, left to their own devices, they’ll have the foot that they are supposed to have: one that helps them breakover their toe more easily when they stride, reduces stress on the deep digital flexor tendon, and makes life a breeze for the navicular bone.
+The operating premise in the “Natural Balance” approach is that horses in the wild are purported to have short toes, and fairly upright feet.
+Left to their own devices, horses will have the foot that they are “naturally” supposed to have: one that helps them breakover their toe more easily when they stride, reduces stress on the deep digital flexor tendon, and makes life a breeze for the navicular bone.
 Therefore, proponents say, all horses’ feet should be shaped like that mythical ideal wild horse (kind of a take on the old “noble savage” trope from literature).
 Furthermore, if you’re going to shoe the horse, proponents say, a shoe that encourages “natural” hoof movement should be attached to the bottom of the hoof.
 And, having seen to that, all will be good.

 Well, um, no. At least not necessarily.

 First of all, if we’re going to be absolutely strict about this “natural” thing, horses shouldn’t be running around in North America anyway.
 I mean, the indigenous North American horse (Equus occidentalis, if you must know) went extinct in something like 12,000 BC, which is way longer than anyone can remember.
 But here they are, nonetheless, as a result of having run away from their caretakers after having had to endure a boat ride from Spain.
 Call it repopulation – I say it’s unnatural.